 - 6. The Applicant shall coordinate with Hillsborough County and Florida Department of Transportation (FDOT) staff to conduct a traffic analysis as each block located within the PD as depicted on sheet 1 of 5 (each a "Block") is developed, whether in phases or as a whole, in order to assess the currently proposed and cumulative AM peak- hour and PM peak-hour traffic impact at each project access.
 Coordination between the Applicant, Hillsborough County, and FDOT shall occur in order for the Applicant to provide an analysis that evaluates the access connections to determine how each connection will function at the time each Block is fully developed, while taking into consideration the future long-range plans for Fowler Avenue. - a.
-Construction approvals for each Block, whether in phases or as a whole, will require a Traffic Monitoring Report analyzing the specific development level (land use and scale).
-The Traffic Monitoring Report will analyze the operations of the major access locations to Uptown during the AM and PM peak-hours, as indicated during observations of the existing access locations.
-The Traffic Monitoring Report for each site construction approval will include existing data (to identify existing traffic conditions), the projection of anticipated project traffic for the proposed Block (as agreed to with Hillsborough County) at its buildout year, and the future planned improvements along Fowler Avenue that are anticipated to be constructed or implemented at the Block's buildout year.
+Construction approvals for the initial development of each Block, whether in phases or as a whole, will require a Traffic Monitoring Report analyzing the specific development level (land use and scale).
+The Traffic Monitoring Report will analyze the operations of the major access locations to Uptown during the AM and PM peakhours, as indicated during observations of the existing access locations.
+The Traffic Monitoring Report will include existing data (to identify existing traffic conditions), the projection of anticipated project traffic for the proposed Block (as agreed to with Hillsborough County) at its buildout year, and the future planned improvements along Fowler Avenue that are anticipated to be constructed or implemented at the Block's buildout year.
 Pending the results of the analysis, site access/operational improvements, median modifications or additional signalization may be required based upon review by Hillsborough County and the FDOT. - b.
-The developer shall seek FDOT input on the operational deficiency at the project access, and construct any required site access improvements to mitigate said operational deficiency, at Fowler Ave. and 23rd St. prior to or concurrent with the next increment of development (i.e. site construction plan review) following the PD approval, in addition to any other site access improvements identified through the coordination and analysis required under condition of approval #6.
+Construction approvals for subsequent development phases of each Block will require a Trip Generation Analysis for the specific proposed development to confirm the proposed traffic is within the Trip Generation presented in the initial Traffic Monitoring Report.
+If Hillsborough County determines the Trip Generation for the proposed development exceeds the Trip Generation presented of the initial Traffic Monitoring Report, an updated Traffic Monitoring Report will be required.